 WHY VISIT CANADA?

 The wilderness of Canada’s natural beauty, from concealed lake and forests to mountains and glaciers, is almost incomparable worldwide.
-This spectacular country is also identified as one that absolutely makes life worth living and is by far one of the most cross cultural in the planet.
+More than 35 million people visit Canada every year.
+This spectacular country is also identified as one that absolutely makes life worth living and is by far one of the most cross-cultural on the planet.
 Canada’s charm is not just the great outdoors, it has cosmopolitan cities that are safe, friendly, clean and multicultural.

 WHO IS A VISITOR:

 A definition of a visitor is given under Sec.
 2 (1) of The Immigration Act (Act) as a person who is lawfully in Canada as a visitor or who wishes to come into Canada for a temporary purpose and who is not:

 - A Canadian permanent resident and citizen;

 - An immigrant who is admitted into Canada as his/her examination cannot be concluded at the port of entry by the officer.

 The purpose of the visitor/tourist visa under the Canadian Immigration Act is to :

 - Allow the entry of an individual who wishes to visit Canada for the purpose of doing trade with Canadian companies, for tourism and allow other foreigners to foster scientific and international understanding.

 - At the same time controlling entry of those who wish to involve in criminal activities in Canada or who are likely to put in danger the health and safety of the Canadian society.